Graduate School of Social and Behavioural Sciences

 Prospective PhD candidates

-If you are interested in pursuing a PhD at Leiden University this website wants to inform and help you through the application procedure.
+If you are interested in pursuing a PhD at Leiden University this website wants to inform and help you.

 In accordance with the VSNU classification, the Graduate School of FSW distinguishes four types of PhD candidates:

 - PhD candidates with employee status (werknemerpromovendi) are appointed at FSW specifically to do PhD research.
 They are supervised by (a) member(s) of the Faculty staff and have an obligation to FSW to graduate.
 Application to a paid position occurs in response to a vacancy advertised by the University.
 The initial contract is for one year.
 Within that period, a progress review is carried out to decide whether the contract will be extended for a maximum of three more years (full-time PhD programme).
 A part-time contract may also be longer.

 - Members of staff working on a PhD (promoverende medewerkers) have a paid position at FSW.
 They are not appointed to do PhD research, but have decided to do a PhD thesis.
 They are supervised by (a) member(s) of the Faculty staff.
 For members of staff working on a PhD the same rules apply as for external PhD candidates.